prajwalch/TorrentSearch/README.md

 See the [wiki](https://github.com/prajwalch/TorrentSearch/wiki) for setup instructions.

-### Material 3 Design
+### Material 3 design

 - Clean, easy-to-use interface
 - Adapts to your wallpaper and system theme, with full light/dark mode support

-## Building from Source
+## Building from source

-The easiest way is to open the project in [Android Studio](https://developer.android.com/studio) — it handles all setup and lets you run the app in a single click.
+The easiest way is to open the project in [Android Studio](https://developer.android.com/studio).
+It handles all setup and lets you run the app in a single click.

-### Command Line
+### Command line

 **Requirements:**

 - JDK 17+ with `JAVA_HOME` set ([Adoptium](https://adoptium.net/) recommended)
-- Android SDK — version depends on project configuration.
+- Android SDK (version depends on project configuration).
 If you have Android Studio installed, it has already downloaded, set up, and configured the SDK location for you.
 Otherwise, install it manually and set `ANDROID_HOME`, or add `sdk.dir` to `local.properties` in the project root.